Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering

-In Fig. \ref{fig:iter_vs_c_KFDFPC} we analyze the convergence speed of KF-DFPC when the networks with different connectivity $c$ and different number of nodes are considered.
-In this figure, the convergence of KF-DFPC is declared when the standard deviation of the total phase error falls below {$\eta=1^\deg$ threshold which guarantees high coherence at the destination.} The observed convergence iterations are averaged over $10^3$ trials and we plot the average value and the standard deviation of the samples as before.
-As expected, it is observed that for all $N$ number of nodes in the network, KF-DFPC converges faster with the increase in $c$, and for each $c$ having larger number of nodes $N$ results in a faster convergence.
+In Fig. \ref{fig:iter_vs_c_KFDFPC} we analyze the convergence speed of {the above algorithms} when the networks with different connectivity $c$ and different number of nodes are considered.
+In this figure, the convergence is declared when the standard deviation of the total phase error falls below {$\eta=0.1^\deg$ threshold which guarantees high coherence at the destination \cite{OCDA_2017}.} The observed convergence iterations are averaged over $10^3$ trials and we plot the average value and the standard deviation of the samples as before. {As expected, it is observed that for all $N$ number of nodes in the network, all algorithms converge faster with the increase in $c$, and for each $c$ having larger number of nodes $N$ results in a faster convergence.
 The DKF algorithm shows the worst convergence speed for all the $N$ and $c$ values as compared to other algorithms because it only fuses the MMSE estimates from the neighboring nodes in each iteration but does not fuse the error covariance matrices.
 On the other hand, our proposed KF-DFPC fuses the error covariance matrices as well, as described in \eqref{init_KF_V}, and thus converges significantly faster than DKF.
 For instance, for $c=0.05$ and $N=100$, DKF takes $30$ iterations on average whereas KF-DFPC takes just $2$ iterations.
 Note that the synchronization algorithm with faster convergence speed implies that a fewer number of messages needs to be exchanged between the nodes to reach synchronization, which reduces the energy consumption of the nodes and increases the lifetime of the system.
 This figure shows that our KF-DFPC algorithm also converges faster than the DLMS and KCIF algorithms for sparsely connected arrays.
 For e.g., for $c=0.1$ and $N=65$ nodes, KF-DFPC takes $8$ iterations, whereas KCIF takes $12$ iterations and DLMS takes $22$ iterations.